lemlac/mulem/docs/reference.md

 #### `match` / `case`

 Enum/exception branching.
 Exhaustive by default. `case _` for the default case.
 The indentation of each `case` must be the same as the starting `match`, ending any debate on whether `case` should be indented or not&mdash;Mulang is opinionated after all.
-This is done not only to save indentation but also to stay consistant.
+This is done not only to save indentation but also to stay consistent.
 Because `match _` doesn't use `:` or `then`, it logically shouldn't indent the next line.

 The patterns match to the type of enum passed to `match`, so you only need to reference the members of that type in each `case` block.